Penny Sharpe: Member of the Legislative Council (2005–2015)

 Sharpe's official appointment to the Legislative Council was announced in late September 2005, which immediately caused substantial media attention due to her status as a lesbian mother—particularly as she would now be sitting alongside the likes of conservative Liberal David Clarke and Christian Democratic Party firebrand Fred Nile.
 She largely refused to comment on her private life in the subsequent fracas, but announced her policy goals as improving access to education and eliminating discrimination against gay parents.
 She has also made clear her intention to confront Clarke and Nile on gay rights issues; a stance that was heavily reflected in her maiden speech to parliament.

 2015 state election

 In March 2015, Sharpe resigned from the Legislative Council to contest the lower house seat of Newtown at the 2015 state election.
 She was unsuccessful, with Jenny Leong of the Greens winning the seat, and subsequently announced her intention to contest preselection to be re-appointed to the vacancy caused by her own resignation.

 Member of the Legislative Council (2015–present)

-Sharpe played an instrumental role in achieving marriage equality for LGBTI Australians.
-She was a leading figure in the internal Labor Party push to shift the ALP's position to one of supporting marriage equality.
-As a member of the NSW Legislative Council, she moved motions and put state-based bills to the NSW Parliament.
-Sharpe was active in the ultimate Australian Marriage Law Survey and subsequent parliamentary reform process, campaigning publicly and has been noted as a key supporter and adviser to the likes of Campaign Director, Tim Gartrell and Labor Senate Leader, Senator Penny Wong.
-Senator Wong has said of the achievement of marriage equality in Australia that "change happened because of champions like Penny Sharpe, who has worked to build momentum for change in our party."